-For instance, I would like to talk here about one of my favorite categories of “cocktail,” which we might call the One Plus One Equals Cocktail.
+One of my favorite categories of “cocktail” is what we might call the One Plus One Equals Cocktail.
 These would be drinks that require the mixological technique of opening a bottle of spirit and then a bottle of something fizzy (soda or whatnot) and then pouring both into a highball glass filled with ice cubes.
 You can also call this a highball.
 Call it whatever.
 I do not care what you call it.

 A gin and tonic would be a “One Plus One” cocktail.
 The classic Paloma, with tequila and grapefruit soda, would also be a One Plus One.
-The Calimocho (or Kalimotxo), a Spanish concoction of red wine plus Coca-Cola, is an excellent use of the previous night’s leftover wine.
-One of my favorites is the Buck, which calls for ginger ale or ginger beer and a spirit (I happen to like Dutch genever in mine; this is a vestige of my fussy past).
+The Calimocho (or Kalimotxo), a Spanish concoction of red wine plus Coca-Cola, is an excellent use of the previous night’s leftover wine (preferably something oaky).
+One of my favorites is the Buck, which calls for ginger ale or ginger beer and a spirit (I happen to like Dutch genever in mine; you can use what you have).
 I’m also a big fan of using Averna amaro in long drinks with ginger beer or grapefruit soda.
 Finally, there is the lazy man’s best friend, the rum and Coke — a drink my friend Derek Brown calls “the drink of the shiftless, idle, and indolent.”

 Semantic debates occasionally arise over this type of beverage.
 Some insist that a soda plus spirit is technically considered a “mixed drink” rather than a cocktail.
 My advice is to avoid people who split such hairs.
-But if you cannot, please remind them that most One Plus One cocktails can also involve a squeeze of citrus, a garnish, a dash of bitters, or a salted rim.
-This means most contain three ingredients — four if you count the ice.
+But if you cannot, please know that most One Plus One cocktails can also involve a squeeze of citrus, a garnish, a dash of bitters, or a salted rim.
+This means most contain three ingredients—four if you count the ice.
 Anyway, for anyone who cares, they are indeed cocktails.

 Serve them as refreshments throughout the heat of the summer.
 They all prove that even if you are a lazy bartender, you can still be a gracious host.